-Of course, until the park destroys the road to Glacier Point, you would be crazy not to check it out.
+Of course, until the park destroys the road to Glacier Point, you would be crazy not to check it out!
 In truth, a summer trip to Yosemite National Park is hardly complete without a stop at Glacier Point.
 The 7,214 foot perch offers unimaginably panoramic views over Yosemite Valley.

-For those who actually do want to hike, there are a few trails leaving from Glacier Point.
+For those who actually do want to hike, a few trails leave from Glacier Point.
 Four Mile Trail drops 4.8 miles down into Yosemite Valley near Sentinel Falls.
 Panorama Trail takes a longer course past Illilouette Falls to join John Muir Trail and the Mist Trail above Nevada Fall.
 Take a tour bus from Yosemite Lodge in Yosemite Valley up to Glacier Point in order to hike just one direction on these trails.

 Glacier Point was inhabited by the Glacier Point Hotel from 1917 to 1969 and the McCauley’s Mountain Home from 1872 to 1969.
 The hotels were constructed out of wood and burned in a wildfire in the summer of ’69.
 While the hotels were never rebuilt, Glacier Point still receives close to a million visitors each year and remains one of the most popular points of interest in Yosemite National Park.